 Failure to Return Leased Property

 Failure to return leased property can be charged as either a felony or a misdemeanor depending on the value of the property.
 These cases hinge on the prosecutor showing a fraudulent intent.
-Although judges like to say that these cases should be civil, prosecutors throughout Hillsborough County are quick to file charges for the “failure to return leased property.”
+Although judges like to say that these cases should be civil, prosecutors throughout the Tampa Bay area are are quick to file charges for the “failure to return leased property.

-If you sign one of these agreements then read the contract carefully and comply with the terms.
+If you sign one of these agreements to lease property, then read the contract carefully and comply with the terms.
 If the company promises that you can have more time to pay, make sure you get the agreement in writing.
-If you receive a request for the return of leased property then comply immediately.
+If you receive a request for the return of leased property, then comply immediately.

 By returning the property in a timely matter, the issue remains a civil issue and should not become a criminal case.
 Many of these cases involve a company called Rent a Wheel, Rent a Tire, or RNR Custom Wheel and Tires with offices in Tampa, St. Petersburg and New Port Richey, FL.